 Remember 2017?
-While it might be something of a hazy memory now, it was the fateful year when Nintendo released the juggernaut that is the Nintendo Switch to the world.
+While it might be something of a hazy memory now, that was the fateful year when Nintendo released the Switch to the world.
 The portable powerhouse would hit the ground running with the wonderful The Legend of Zelda: Breath of the Wild upon its March 2017 launch.

 Can't see your favourite?
 Head to our library of Switch games for 2017 and input your own ratings.
 A game needs a minimum of fifty ratings to become eligible, so it's entirely possible to influence the ranking and get your favourite games onto the list.

 Without further ado, let's dive into this selection of the best Switch games from 2017...

 Tiny Metal has the core mechanics nailed down brilliantly, even if it has cribbed much of its structure from the famous Advance Wars franchise.
 Upon this handsome foundation Area35 has crafted a tactical wargame which is every bit as compelling, addictive and challenging as its inspiration, while adding in a storyline of surprising drama and complexity.
 The robust single-player campaign - twinned with some great one-off maps in the Skirmish mode - is worth the price of admission alone, but when the multiplayer mode arrives (presumably at some point next year) the game will become even more essential.
 Isaac Newton once attributed his remarkable discoveries in the realms of mathematics, astrology and theology to the fact that he was "standing on the shoulders of giants"; his outstanding work was only possible because of the geniuses that came before him.
 The same could be said of Tiny Metal; it may be light on original ideas, but it's a towering achievement regardless.